ptyy01/DALV/README.md

 # DALV

-The official implementation of the paper "Adaptive Message Passing Mechanism for Graph Neural Networks".
+The official implementation of the paper "Domain Alignment with Large Vision-language Models for Cross-domain Remote Sensing Image Retrieval".

-DAVL DAVL DAVL
+## The overall Architecture of DALV